How can I automate the replacement of unhealthy Amazon EC2 instances in an Elastic Beanstalk environment?

 1. Create a folder named .ebextensions in the root directory of your source bundle.

 2. Create a resource-based .ebextension called a .config file.
-See the following example:
+For example:

 Example .ebextensions/autoscaling.config =============================================== Resources: AWSEBAutoScalingGroup: Type: AWS::AutoScaling::AutoScalingGroup Properties: HealthCheckType: ELB HealthCheckGracePeriod: 300 ===============================================

-Note: HealthCheckGracePeriod refers to the amount of time, in seconds, that Amazon EC2 Auto Scaling waits before checking the health status of an EC2 instance that's come into service.
+Note: HealthCheckGracePeriod refers to the time that Amazon EC2 Auto Scaling waits before checking the health status of an EC2 instance that's come into service.

 3. Create a zip file for your updated application source bundle, and then deploy your application.